Betsy-Tacy: Reception

 The Betsy-Tacy books were well-received, with the first edition of Betsy-Tacy going through more than thirty printings after initial publication.
 In the 1970s a paperback edition of the first six books in the series was published.
 However, during the 1980s, the books went out of print.

 In 1990, a group of adult fans of the series established the Betsy-Tacy Society in Mankato.
 The Society undertook a letter-writing campaign that convinced HarperCollins to bring the first four books back into print by 1992.
 Ultimately new editions of all ten Betsy-Tacy books and the three Deep Valley books were published, and as of 2016 all of the books remain available.

 The series had a cameo role in the 1998 film You've Got Mail, in which bookstore owner Kathleen Kelly (Meg Ryan) describes the first two books of the series to young Annabel Fox (Hallee Hirsh), who immediately decides she wants them all.

 The Betsy-Tacy Society bought and restored the childhood homes of Maud Hart ("Betsy's House") and Bick Kenney ("Tacy's House"), and operates them as a museum.
-In 2010, the Association of Library Trustees, Advocates, Friends and Foundations designated the site a National Literary Landmark.
+In 2010, the Association of Library Trustees, Advocates, Friends and Foundations designated the site a Literary Landmark.
 The Minnesota History Center has included Maud Hart Lovelace as one of the characters in its "History Players" interpretive series, with a presentation focusing on her childhood and path to a literary career.